Gurr3/D7012E/Projects/prolog hightlighting for notepad++/README.md

 The dark themes are more updated than the light themes, my theme of choice is "Zenburn".

-## Changelog:
+## Changelog

 ### prolog_byGurr3_v1.06_darkbg.xml
-*'is' moved from operator to keyword
+* 'is' moved from operator to keyword

 ### prolog_byGurr3_v1.07_darkbg.xml
 * 'moved 'div, mod, rem' from operators to keywords'

 ##Known Problems

-*When using a '%' during a function call or printing functions it considers the text behind % to be a comment.
+* When using a '%' during a function call or printing functions it considers the text behind % to be a comment.
 I don't know how to fix this without disallowing comments on the same line but behind functions.